Blue tomato

-Blue tomatoes, sometimes referred to as purple tomato, are tomatoes that have been bred to produce high levels of anthocyanins, a class of pigments responsible for the blue and purple colours of many fruits, including blueberries, blackberries and chokeberries.
+Blue tomatoes, also called purple tomatoes, are tomatoes that have been bred to produce high levels of anthocyanins, a class of pigments responsible for the blue and purple colours of many fruits, including blueberries, blackberries and chokeberries.
 Anthocyanins may provide protection for the plant against insects, diseases, and ultraviolet radiation.
 Some of these tomatoes have been commercialized under the names "Indigo Rose" and "SunBlack".

 Conventional breeding

 While tomatoes have the genes for producing anthocyanins, these genes are typically not expressed in the fruit in most commercial varieties.
 The result is that the pigments are limited to leaves and stems, where they are not eaten.
 As of the 2012 growing season, Oregon State University developed blue tomato seeds became commercially available under the cultivar name "Indigo Rose".
 The blue color is produced mostly by the anthocyanin petunidin on the outside of the tomato where the fruit is exposed to direct sunlight.
 The shaded side of the fruit is green when unripe, red when ripe, and the inside is red or deep pink.
 The tomatoes are small, about 2 inches across, round, and grow in clusters of 6 to 8.
 Flavor is described as slightly acidic.
 The vines are said to be indeterminate but compact, and disease resistant.
 While the concentration of anthocyanins is still very low compared to other fruits like blueberries, the pigments do improve the resistance of the fruits to the fungus Botrytis cinerea.